stf12/eLooM_t/README.md

 The exact value of the parameters parameters can be checked in the file Application/mx/usart.c.

 HelloWorldTask can also use an object from the Low Level API layer to dimostrate the interaction between the different layers in a eLooM based application.
-For this purpose the template application come with a driver, a PushButtonDrv.
+For this purpose the template application comes with a driver, a PushButtonDrv.
 It is instantiated by the HelloWorldTask instance and it configures one user button in the development board as external interrupt.

 Every time the button is pressed, the HelloWorldTask generates a PM transaction between STATE1 and TEST states.